engin-7/e7-testing-fa24/README.md

-# testing-fa24
-Development Testing Repo for ENGIN 7, Fall 2024
+# ENGIN 7 Public Development for Fall 2024

+This repository is for testing content developed for ENGIN 7.

+The contents of this repository are licensed for reuse under [Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/)